conneroisu/HANDriver/README.md

-# Ohne Driver Bus System Experiemnt
+# Ohne Driver Bus System Experiment
 Research project to recreate driver wheel position from bus footage.

 Bus footage received from cyride for the orange route at iowa state university.